Has anyone won the Booker Prize twice?

 Q: What are the benefits of winning the Booker Prize?

 A: Winning the Booker Prize brings immense prestige and recognition to an author’s work, often resulting in increased book sales and international acclaim.
-It can also open doors to new opportunities and secure a place in literary history.
+Additionally, the winner receives a cash prize and a significant boost to their literary career.

-In conclusion, while winning the Booker Prize is a remarkable achievement in itself, the distinction of winning it twice is an even rarer feat.
-J.M.
-Coetzee and Hilary Mantel’s exceptional talent and captivating storytelling have solidified their places in the annals of literary greatness.
-As the Booker Prize continues to honor outstanding works of fiction, it remains to be seen who will be the next author to join this exclusive club.
+In conclusion, while winning the Booker Prize is a remarkable achievement in itself, only J.M.
+Coetzee and Hilary Mantel have managed to secure this prestigious award twice.
+Their exceptional storytelling and literary prowess have left an indelible mark on the world of literature, solidifying their place among the greatest authors of our time.